OCA/stock-logistics-warehouse/stock_location_restrict_group/README.rst

 #.
 Go to Inventory > Configuration > Warehouse Management
 #.
 Create locations with Output as Parent
 #.
-For theses locations, set type to 'Procurement Group'
+For theses locations, check Group Restricted box

 Usage
 =====

 #.
-Create a picking with a procurement group that take product from
-stock to output location
+Create a picking with a procurement group that take product from stock to output location
 #.
 Confirm it
 #.
-In Operations tab, modify destination location to one of these you've
-just created and transfer
+In Operations tab, modify destination location to one of these you've just created and transfer
 #.
-Create another picking with another procurement group and try to
-change operation destination to the same location.
+Create another picking with another procurement group and try to change operation destination to the same location.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot